-The third-place match at the 2025 World Ice Hockey Championship between Sweden and Denmark will take place on May 25 at the Avicii Arena in Stockholm.
+The third-place match of the 2025 World Championship in hockey between Sweden and Denmark will take place on May 25 at the Avicii Arena in Stockholm.
 Sweden vs. Denmark: prediction and betting odds, statistics.

 Sweden

-In their last World Championship match, Sweden fell to the USA with a score of 2-6.
-Despite the loss, the team was nearly equal with their opponents in shots on goal (29:28).
+In their last World Championship match, Sweden lost to the USA with a score of 2-6.
+Despite the defeat, the team was nearly equal to their opponent in shots on goal (29:28).
 The goals in the third period were scored by William Nylander and Elias Lindholm.
-Notably, in the history of head-to-head World Championship encounters, Sweden has lost to Denmark only once.
+Notably, in the entire history of head-to-head encounters at the World Championship, Sweden has only lost to Denmark once.

 -